macOS Windows Android - VPN Kill Switch [IPBurger]

 There is a high risk of suspensions on stealth accounts, if you real IP is ever revealed to them.
 That's why we use a dedicated IP provided by a VPN service, such as IPBurger.

 We all know how flaky the internet is sometimes, and in such cases, the VPN might keep disconnecting/reconnecting.
-When it happens, you might connect with the internet with with your real IP address.
+When it happens, you might connect with the internet with your real IP address.

 To avoid such risks of IP leaks, killswitch is necessary.
 A killswitch blocks you from accessing the internet temporarily if you are accidentally disconnected from the VPN.